obonaventure/cnp3/book-2nd/protocols/http.rst

 The first URI corresponds to a document named `rfc3986.html` that is stored on the server named `tools.ietf.org` and can be accessed by using the `http` protocol on its default port.
 The second URI corresponds to an email message, with subject `current-issue`, that will be sent to user `infobot` in domain `example.com`.
 The `mailto:` URI scheme is defined in :rfc:`6068`.
 The third URI references the portion `BaseHTTPServer.BaseHTTPRequestHandler` of the document `basehttpserver.html` that is stored in the `library` directory on server `docs.python.org`.
 This document can be retrieved by using the `http` protocol.
 The query `highlight=http` is associated to this URI.
 The fourth example is a server that operates the telnet_ protocol, uses IPv6 address `2001:db8:3080:3::2` and is reachable on port 80.
 The last URI is somewhat special.
 Most users will assume that it corresponds to a document stored on the `cnn.example.com` server.
 However, to parse this URI, it is important to remember that the `@` character is used to separate the user name from the host name in the authorisation part of a URI.
 This implies that the URI points to a document named `top_story.htm` on host having IPv4 address `10.0.0.1`.
 The document will be retrieved by using the `ftp` protocol with the user name set to `cnn.example.com&story=breaking_news`.

 The second component of the `word wide web` is the HyperText Markup Language (HTML).
 HTML defines the format of the documents that are exchanged on the `web`.
-The `first version of HTML <http://www.w3.org/History/19921103-hypertext/hypertext/WWW/MarkUp/Tags.html>`_ was derived from the Standard Generalized Markup Language (SGML) that was standardised in 1986 by :term:`ISO`.
+The `first version of HTML <http://www.w3.org/History/19921103-hypertext/hypertext/WWW/MarkUp/Tags.html>`_ was derived from the Standard Generalized Markup Language (SGML) that was standardized in 1986 by :term:`ISO`.
 SGML_ was designed to allow large project documents in industries such as government, law or aerospace to be shared efficiently in a machine-readable manner.
-These industries require documents to remain readable and editable for tens of years and insisted on a standardised format supported by multiple vendors.
+These industries require documents to remain readable and editable for tens of years and insisted on a standardized format supported by multiple vendors.
 Today, SGML_ is no longer widely used beyond specific applications, but its descendants including :term:`HTML` and :term:`XML` are now widespread.

 A markup language is a structured way of adding annotations about the formatting of the document within the document itself.
 Example markup languages include troff_, which is used to write the Unix man pages or Latex_.
 HTML uses markers to annotate text and a document is composed of `HTML elements`.
 Each element is usually composed of three items: a start tag that potentially includes some specific attributes, some text (often including other elements), and an end tag.
 A HTML tag is a keyword enclosed in angle brackets.
 The generic form of a HTML element is ::